 One of the Referees witnesses a check delivered by a player on an opponent that in the judgment of the referee and from the sight line clearly targets the head and the head is the main point of contact.
 As the referee reacts to the foul and raises the arm for the penalty, the referee gets the feeling that this was not an overly aggressive hit, but head contact was made, so a minor penalty will be assessed.
 However, after the play is stopped, it is clear the player that was checked is injured.
-Must you now assess a match penalty?
+Must you now assess a major penalty and a game misconduct?

 This type of check is often followed by a scrum amongst opposing players.
 Once the scrum is broken up, the four officials huddle together.
 This is a good time to discuss the illegal check to the head infraction.
 If they also feel that the check was not overly aggressive, then stick with the minor penalty.
-However, if one official is adamant that from the sight line it was clearly an overly aggressive hit, assess the match penalty.
+However, if one official is adamant that from the sight line it was clearly an overly aggressive hit, assess a major penalty and a game misconduct.
 Rule 48.